imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 This setting can be summarized as follows:
  - `boundaryLayers` is the keyword for `cartesianMesh` to add inflation layers.
- - `patchBoundaryLayers` collects all patches and their individual settings for inflation layers.
+ - `patchBoundaryLayers` collects all specified patches and their individual settings for inflation layers.
  - `nLayers` is the number of inflation layers added.
  - `thicknessRatio` is the growth ratio between two consequitive inflation layers.